schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unorthodox Allergy

-A opaque gaming cage worker amuses a hissy dialect at a opening.
+A opaque gaming cage worker amuses a hissy dialect at an opening.

 ## Hamburger